Skip to content

 “Demographically, we have an older community here,” Kelsi said.
 “We wanted things to be simple.
 We wanted the extra capabilities, but we needed to make it as simple and user-friendly as possible because we’re not a super techie community.”

-GovBuilt partnered with the committee to design a straightforward and functional homepage that invitingly showcases the town’s pride in its natural beauty.
+MCCi worked with the committee to create a homepage that they loved.
+It strikes the right balance: It’s straightforward and functional, while also showcasing the town’s pride in its natural beauty.

 The Town of Springerville's new homepage with a navigation menu, "Quick links" buttons, and a photo of the White Mountains

-Once or twice, Kelsi wasn’t able to complete her own to-dos on time—but the GovBuilt team made it work.
+Once or twice, Kelsi wasn’t able to complete her own to-dos on time—but the MCCi team made it work.

 “We would have launched early, had I not had those couple hiccups.”

-The project took about five months from start to finish—right in line with the estimate Kelsi was given at the beginning.
+The project took about five months from start to finish.
+It was right in line with the estimate Kelsi was given at the beginning.

 “The Council Likes It.
 The Community Likes It.”